PelicanCult/pcResponsiveImages/README.md

 #### Breakpoints
 ```
-breakpoints: [
+breakpoints: {
-                {key: 'small', maxWidth: 768},
-                {key: 'medium', minWidth: 769, maxWidth: 1024},
-                {key: 'large', minWidth: 1025}
-            ]
+                'small' : '(max-width: 768px)',
+                'medium': '(min-width: 769px) AND (max-width: 1024px)',
+                'large': '(min-width: 1025px)'
+            },
 ```

-An array of breakpoints that define when image sizes are switched (based on `document.documentElement.clientWidth`)
+An array of breakpoints that define when image sizes are switched.
+Each breakpoint contains a name and a media query.
-- Each breakpoint object can contain the following properties:
-    - key: a name used to reference the breakpoint
-    - minWidth: the minimum width of the browser
-    - maxWidth: the maximum widht of the browser

 #### onEnterViewport and viewPortTolerance
 ```